Francisco Pizarro: Expeditions to South America

 The first attempt to explore western South America was undertaken in 1522 by Pascual de Andagoya.
-The native South Americans he encountered told him about a gold-rich territory called Virú, which was on a river called Pirú (from which we get the pronunciation Perú).
-These reports were relayed by the Spanish-Inca mestizo writer Garcilaso de la Vega in Comentarios Reales de los Incas (1608).
+The South American Indians he encountered told him about a gold-rich territory called Virú, which was on a river called Pirú (from which we get the pronunciation Perú).
+These reports were relayed by the Spanish-Inca mestizo writer named Garcilaso de la Vega in Comentarios Reales de los Incas (1608).

 Andagoya eventually established contact with several Native American curacas (chiefs), some of whom he later claimed were sorcerers and witches.
 Having reached as far as the San Juan River (part of the present boundary between Ecuador and Colombia) Andagoya fell ill and returned to Panama.
 He spread the news and stories about "Pirú" – a great land to the south rich with gold (the legendary El Dorado).
 These revelations, along with the accounts for Cortés' success in Mexico, caught the attention of Pizarro, prompting a series of expeditions to the south.

 In 1524, while he was still in Panama, Pizarro formed a partnership with a priest, Hernando de Luque and a soldier, Diego de Almagro, to explore and conquer the South.
 Pizarro, Almagro and Luque later explicitly renewed their compact, agreeing to conquer and divide equally among themselves the empire they hoped to vanquish.
 While their accord was strictly oral, they dubbed their enterprise the Empresa del Levante and determined that Pizarro would command the expedition, Almagro would provide military and food supplies and Luque would be in charge of finances and additional provisions.